 - 1 cup shredded zucchini

-- 1 tbsp flaxseed meal mixed with 3 tbsp warm water
+- 1 tablespoon flaxseed meal mixed with 3 tbsp warm water

-- ¼ tsp cayenne pepper (optional, just adds a little kick, but if you don’t like it, don’t add it)
+- 1/4 teaspoon cayenne pepper (optional, just adds a little kick, but if you don’t like it, don’t add it)

 - Nutritional yeast flakes (optional)

 - Soak 1/2 cup of cashews in water 4 hours.
 Drain cashews; add to the food processor or blender with remaining ingredients.
 Puree until creamy and smooth.
 Chill for 30 minutes in refrigerator before serving.